eugenetangkj/tp/docs/DeveloperGuide.md

 1. `list`

-   **Expected**: All internship entries are listed out and displayed in the left UI panel.
+   **Expected**: All internship entries are listed out and displayed in the List Panel.

 2. `list hello`

-   **Expected**: All internship entries are listed out and displayed in the left UI panel.
+   **Expected**: All internship entries are listed out and displayed in the List Panel.

 3. `list edit 1 n/Apples`

-   **Expected**: All internship entries are listed out and displayed in the left UI panel.
+   **Expected**: All internship entries are listed out and displayed in the List Panel.